cgiuffrida28/mlb-hitter-value-statcast/README.md

 ## Overview

-Baseball has been statistically rich for over a century, but the introduction of Statcast in 2015 added a new layer of metrics that measure *how well* a ball was hit, not just the outcome.
+Baseball has been statistically rich for over a century, but the introduction of Statcast in 2015 added a new layer of metrics that measure how well a ball was hit, not just the outcome.
 This project investigates whether those newer metrics — exit velocity, launch angle, barrel rate, and others — outperform traditional stats like OPS, batting average, and OBP when it comes to explaining a hitter's offensive value.

-The target variable throughout this analysis is **wOBA** (weighted on-base average), a well-established measure of overall offensive production.
+The target variable throughout this analysis is wOBA (weighted on-base average), a well-established measure of overall offensive production.

 ---

 ## Project Structure

 ```
-├── Baseball_Statcast.ipynb   # Main analysis notebook
+├── mlb-hitter-value-statcast.ipynb   # Main analysis notebook
 ├── requirements.txt                  # Python dependencies
 ├── data/
 │   └── raw/
 │       └── mlb_hitter_savant_2025_raw.csv